importantimport/gumori/README.md

 Gumori only includes styles to go with [rehype-pretty-code](https://github.com/atomiks/rehype-pretty-code), which means you can use it as the basis for designing your own blog.

-If you don't want to write your own styles, you can use the [Classless CSS library](https://github.com/dbohdan/classless-css#classless) - for example, Gumori currently import [new.css](https://github.com/xz/new.css) by default.
+If you don't want to write your own styles, you can use the [classless CSS library](https://github.com/dbohdan/classless-css#classless) - for example, Gumori currently import [new.css](https://github.com/xz/new.css) by default.

 ## 🧱 Project Structure